Koenkk/zigbee2mqtt.io/docs/devices/TDL01LM.md

 ---
-title: "Xiaomi TDL01LM control via MQTT"
+title: "Aqara TDL01LM control via MQTT"
-description: "Integrate your Xiaomi TDL01LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara TDL01LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-11-30T19:41:12
 pageClass: device-page
 ---